Erfinden/Autocam/README.md

 1. Connect the camera to the Raspberry Pi.
 2. Connect a USB drive to the Raspberry Pi.
 (Optional)
-3. You may need to change the camera index in the script, e.g. `cap = cv2.VideoCapture(0)` if the camera is not detected.
-4. connect to autocam.local in your local network to access the site
+3. connect to autocam.local in your local network to access the site

 ## Requirements